Coarse assembly maps: Coarsifying spaces

 This map is uniform.
-Note that at this point we use the uniformity of the point-wise locally finiteness condition since we measure distances in the simplices of $P_{U^{2}}(F_{\cU}(X))$ in the spherical metric and not in the maximum metric with respect to baricentric coordinates, {cf.~\cite[Ex.~5.37]{buen}.}
+Note that at this point we use the uniformity of the point-wise local finiteness condition, because we measure distances in the simplices of $P_{U^{2}}(F_{\cU}(X))$ in the spherical metric and not in the maximum metric with respect to baricentric coordinates, cf.~\cite[Ex.~5.37]{buen}.

 The map defined {in \eqref{eqjk34trsd32}} can also be regarded as a morphism of uniform bornological coarse spaces $\tilde c:X_{U}\to P_{U^{2}}(F_{\cU}(X))$.
-It induces a morphism for every sufficiently large entourage $U$ of $X$, and by $u$-continuity of $\Yo \cB^{s}$, a morphism
+It induces a compatible system of morphisms for all sufficiently large entourages $U$ of $X$, and by $u$-continuity of $\Yo \cB^{s}$, a morphism